A good start with long-term prospects

 Young people need support when they are starting out in their careers.
 As highly qualified professionals in the making, they are the key to the successful future of Olympus Surgical Technologies Europe.
 For us, these are just two of many good reasons for offering apprenticeships and making a contribution to society in the process.

-Between three and five apprentices start their careers every year at our headquarters in Hamburg.
+Between five and ten apprentices start their careers every year at our headquarters in Hamburg.
 For a company of this size, that is quite a modest number.
 There is, however, a reason for this: "We want to ensure that we are able to hire all our apprentices," explains HR Manager Sabrina Hahn.
 After all, apprentices should stay on with the company after completing the apprenticeship, for which they are optimally prepared.

 After the initial training, our apprentices start working on small orders and project work directly.
-With the continual objective of encouraging independent, unaided work, Technical Training Manager Marc Hammann emphasizes: "Our apprentices are not trained in isolation here, but actually contribute to the product."
+With the continual objective of encouraging independent, unaided work, former Technical Training Manager Marc Hammann emphasizes: "Our apprentices are not trained in isolation here, but actually contribute to the product."
 When doing this, they are supervised by their respective mentors.